Selling to the Government

 Financing of Projects

 Commercial banks offer project financing to investors.
 Lesotho is a recipient of development assistance from the African Development Bank (AfDB.
-The priorities for 2020-2024 AfDB’s Country Strategy Paper (CSP) for Lesotho, are infrastructure development an institutional capacity building.
+The priorities for $331 million 2025-2030 AfDB’s Country Strategy Paper (CSP) for Lesotho, are infrastructure development, energy, debt management, and institutional capacity building.
 For more information please visit: https://www.afdb.org/en/countries/southern-africa/lesotho.

-Lesotho has also been receiving funds from the World Bank through International Finance Corporation (IFC) and Multilateral Investment Guarantee Agency (MIGA).
-Lesotho has also received funding from the European Union and the U.S government through the Millenium Challenge Corporation (MCC).
+Lesotho has received funding from the World Bank through the International Finance Corporation (IFC) and the Multilateral Investment Guarantee Agency (MIGA), as well as from the European Union and the U.S. Government through the Millennium Challenge Corporation (MCC).
+China has also provided financing through the Export-Import Bank of China.
+Bank of America is exploring investment opportunities in Lesotho’s energy generation sector.

 For additional information, visit the U.S. Department of State Investment Climate Statements.

 Multilateral Development Banks and Financing Government Sales.
-Price, payment terms, and financing can be a significant factor in winning a government contract.
-Many governments finance public works projects through borrowing from the Multilateral Development Banks (MDB).
-A helpful guide for working with the MDBs is the Guide to Doing Business with the Multilateral Development Banks (PDF).
-The U.S. Department of Commerce’s (USDOC) International Trade Administration (ITA) has a Foreign Commercial Service Officer stationed at each of the five different Multilateral Development Banks (MDBs): the African Development Bank; the Asian Development Bank; the European Bank for Reconstruction and Development; the Inter-American Development Bank; and the World Bank.
+Price, payment terms, and financing often play a critical role in securing government contracts.
+Many governments fund public works projects through borrowing from Multilateral Development Banks (MDBs).
+A useful resource is the Guide to Doing Business with the Multilateral Development Banks (PDF).
+The U.S. Department of Commerce’s International Trade Administration (ITA) maintains Foreign Commercial Service Officers at each of the five major MDBs: the African Development Bank, Asian Development Bank, European Bank for Reconstruction and Development, Inter-American Development Bank, and the World Bank.

 Learn more by contacting the Commercial Liaison Office to the African Development Bank.